 The first stage of Yoga is Yama or ethical discipline which transcends creed, civilization, age and time.
 The principles that Yama shelters are- Ahimsa (non-violence), Satya (truth), Asateya (non-stealing), Brahmacharya (continence) and Aparigraha (renouncing all possessions).

 These virtues are rules of morality for the individual and society as a whole.
-It is considered that violating these rules brings about chaos, violence, untruth and conflict escalating to bitter wars.
+It is considered that violating these rules in the stages of yoga brings about chaos, violence, untruth and conflict escalating to bitter wars.
 Therefore, in accordance with the meaning of Yoga, the roots of these evils are emotions of greed and attachments.
 Patanjali strikes at the root of these evils by altering one’s thinking towards the five principles of Yama.

 The word ahimsa is made up of the letter ‘a’ meaning ‘not’ and the word ‘himsa’ which means to kill.
 It is believed that destruction caused by an individual, eventually becomes his own fate.
 In the primaeval time, men either killed for food or to protect themselves from danger likened to wild animals.